 - Give medicine when a rabbit is sick

-Differences Between Holding Large Breed and Smaller Breeds?
+Differences Between Holding Large Rabbits and Smaller Rabbits

-On my homestead, I have two large rabbit breeds (English Lop and New Zealand rabbit) and some smaller breeds (Mini Rex, Holland Hop, Havana, and a Harlequin).
+I have two large rabbit breeds (English Lop and New Zealand rabbit) and some smaller breeds (Mini Rex, Holland Hop, Havana, and a Harlequin) on my homestead.
 I’ve learned that there is a difference when holding a large breed versus a small breed.

 With larger breeds, approach them confidently from the front so the rabbit can see you coming.
 Stand behind the rabbit.
 Firmly place one hand under the bottom and one hand on the chest below the front legs.
 At this point, you can lift.
 Pick up the rabbit with its back to your chest.